anushkakda/Azure-App-Service-Availability/README.md

 If you wish to customize the path that receives the warmup request, you can make use of the Application Initialization Module.
 This process doesn’t make the startup process _faster_, but starts the process _sooner_.
 The fun part is: when making use of scaling within Azure Apps, this mechanism can be used to warmup the specific new azure app service instances.

-In case your application is highly critical – it is always a best practice to geo replicate the application.
+In case your application is highly critical – it is always a best practice to **geo replicate the application**.
+In this case resources like Azure Front Door or the Traffic Manager etc are used to route the requests to either Web app based on the conditions you decide (eg – keeping the app in a region A as the primary one and the other as secondary).
 This can help prepare in advance from any unforeseen calamities and natural disaster.
-There are already well elaborated article on how we can consume these networking components with App Services –
+There are already well elaborated articles on how we can consume these networking components with App Services –

 * [Using Azure Front Door with App Services](https://www.e-apostolidis.gr/microsoft/azure/securely-scale-your-web-apps-with-azure-front-door/)
 * [Controlling App Service Traffic with App Services](https://docs.microsoft.com/en-us/azure/app-service/web-sites-traffic-manager)